When should I begin applying for extramural electives?

 - medical school affiliation and location of the elective

-- the course master who will supervise and evaluate you
+- the course director who will supervise and evaluate you

 This information must be submitted along with a form which is available in the Curriculum Office.
 Absolutely no credit will be granted for electives undertaken prior to approval of the Associate Dean for Medical Student Education.